Classic Pecan Pie

 Why You’ll Love This Classic Pecan Pie Recipe

-This is the best pecan pie recipe.
+I’m just going to say it: this is the BEST pecan pie recipe.
 It’s so easy and by far the tastiest I’ve ever had.
-It’ll only cost you 10 minutes of active time in the kitchen.
-Here’s what sets it apart.
+Here’s what sets it apart:

 • SO easy to make.
 Just mix together a few simple ingredients, spread the pecans over the pie crust, and pour the filling over them.
 Doesn’t get any easier!
 You can make the pie crust as simple as you like – either store-bought or homemade will work.